comparison

 FAQ

-- Momence's published tiers (as of writing) are a free Basic plan that charges a five-percent platform fee per booking on the studio side, a Pro plan at around sixty US dollars a month with a two-and-a-half-percent platform fee, a Plus plan at around ninety-nine US dollars a month, a Premium plan at around one hundred and ninety-nine US dollars a month with no platform fee, and a Custom tier for larger studios.
-Payment processing on top is roughly 2.5 percent plus fifteen cents per transaction.
-The sticker price is only part of the total: the Momence marketplace also collects a commission on bookings driven by the Momence consumer app, and per-active-client and per-staff overages add up at the smaller tiers.
-For a UK studio doing the equivalent of one hundred and fifty thousand pounds a year in bookings, the all-in cost typically lands in the four-to-eight-thousand-pound range depending on tier and how much marketplace exposure you have.
+Momence publishes three tiers: a free Basic plan that charges a five-percent platform fee per booking on the studio side plus a four-percent fee on the client, a Pro plan at around sixty US dollars a month with a two-and-a-half-percent per-booking platform fee, and a Custom plan at around one hundred and ninety-nine US dollars a month with no platform fee.
+There is no Plus or Premium tier.
+Separate from the platform fee, standard card processing is 3.9% + $0.30 per transaction in the US (2.5% + 20p in the UK) — that's the gross processing rate, not a markup over Stripe.
+So the real cost model is the per-tier platform fee plus processing.
+For a UK studio doing the equivalent of one hundred and fifty thousand pounds a year in bookings, the all-in cost typically lands in the three-to-seven-thousand-pound range depending on which tier you're on and your booking volume.

-- Honest answer: trust is being built with the studios who go first.
 The structural commitments on the Junocal homepage — no annual contract, no marketplace commission, your Stripe account, free CSV export, no exit fee — are operationally easy for an independently-owned tool to keep and operationally hard for a PE-owned tool to match without restructuring the revenue model.
-The fourteen-day trial means you can validate the migration end-to-end before committing anything.
-The migration is free in the first thirty days.
-The product is built by someone who has run scheduling software before (one billion naira of bookings through Coachli, my prior product).
-The operational answer is: founders building tools for studios respond to email faster than tickets routed through a multi-layer support tree.
+The fourteen-day trial means you can validate the migration end-to-end before committing anything, and the migration is free in the first thirty days.
+The product is built by someone who has run scheduling software before — one billion naira of bookings through Coachli, my prior product.
+And founders building tools for studios respond to email faster than tickets routed through a multi-layer support tree.

 keep reading